MariusCautun/Milky_Way_mass_profile/README.md

 plt.semilogx( r, mass_DM_contracted / mass_DM, label="contracted / original" )
 plt.legend()
 ```
 This is a trivial example and the difference is a constant multiplication factor.
-When using realistic baryonic distributions, the difference between the original and the contracted DM profiles is more complex.
+When using realistic baryonic distributions, the difference between the original and the contracted DM profiles is more complex (see other examples in the [jupyter notebook](./example_notebook.ipynb)).

 The code also comes with a simple function that calculates the contracted DM density.
 For best results, you need to give to the function the spherically averaged DM and baryon densities, as well as the enclosed DM and baryon masses at the same radial distances.
 The following code calculate the contracted DM density for the same case as above, that is for the case of zero baryonic mass.
 ```